AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 **Contact Information**

-If you have any questions, feel free to contact us at [support@example.com](mailto:support@example.com).
+If you have any questions, feel free to contact us at [alexandre.wadoux@yahoo.fr](mailto:alexandre.wadoux@yahoo.fr).

-**Note:** This course is limited to 30 participants, so secure your spot today!
+**Note:** This course is limited to 20 participants, so secure your spot today!

 ## Payment